 History of China is a long and complex history includes all dynasties with their own memorable cultures.
-China is an important country because it has 1.3 billion people and the Chinese can draw on the historical heritage to enrich their lives.
-China is one of the world’s oldest and most influential civilizations.
+China is an important country because it has 1.4 billion people and it is one of the world’s oldest and most influential civilizations.
 There are four inventions commonly referred to as “the Four Great Inventions” in China including paper, gunpowder, compass and printing that have had a huge impact on the entire world.

 Chinese civilization has been the most technological, economically and culturally advanced throughout much of recorded history.
 The word - China in Chinese language means “Middle Kingdom”, not only because it was geographically in the middle of the Middle East and South Asia with which they traded, but also because they were culturally universalistic.
 It produced many highly valued products that were exported to the West, first through the Silk Route and later across the oceans.
 More books were printed throughout history of China than the rest of the world combined.

 There were 83 dynasties and 559 emperors in ancient history of China.
 The Zhou Dynasty was the longest ruling Chinese dynasty.
 It lasted from 1122-255 BC.
 The Qin Dynasty was the shortest ruling Chinese dynasty.
 It lasted only 15 years.
 Emperor Kangxi, the second emperor of Qing Dynasty, was the longest-reigning emperor in the history of China.
 He ruled China for 61 years during the years from 1661 to 1722.
 Emperor Modi of Jin (1234), the last emperor of Jin Dynasty, was the shortest-reigning emperor in the history of China.
 He ruled China for less than one day.
 (Picture of Emperor Kangxi)